EU

 French unemployment benefits in EU context

-- Third-country Nationals working in FranceNON-EEA citizens are covered by Unemployment Insurance in France, and can use the EU Coordination rules when moving within EU/EEA.
+• Third-country Nationals working in FranceNON-EEA citizens are covered by Unemployment Insurance in France, and can use the EU Coordination rules when moving within EU/EEA.
 However in order to get Unemployment benefits you must have one of the valid residence permits allowing you to register as a job seeker with France Travail.
 In case of temporary residence authorization or provisional work authorization you can only register with France Travail if the contract has been terminated before its end, due to the employer for a reason attributable to him or for a case of force majeure.
 This means that some third-country nationals will not be eligible for unemployment benefit, even though they have contributed to compulsory unemployment insurance like any other employee.
-Depart from registering with France Travail you must off course be able to meet the 6 months qualifying period.
+Depart from registering with France Travail you must off course be able to meet the 6 months qualifying period (5 months for seasonal workers).